-Standard Brompton models come with a standard three digit acronym, which will tell you the handlebar type, the gearing, and whether or not the bike has mudguards and a rack.
+Standard Brompton models come with a standard three-digit code, which will tell you the handlebar type, the gearing, and whether or not the bike has mudguards and a rack.
 An example would be an S2L: S Type handlebars, two gears and mudguards.

 Every Model name follows the pattern.